strawberry-development/strawberry-development/README.md

 - Currently working on some small project.
 - I like to create stuff that people enjoy.

 I have passion for exploring various domains beyond IT, including art, graphic design, painting, music, and more.
+I hope you will enjoy my project and this profile as much as I enjoy make it !